Lower Saxony – Scotland

 FUNDING

-The programme is funded by the Ministry of Science and Culture of Lower Saxony (MWK) and supported by participating Scottish universities in accompanying functions, including logistical and technical assistance as well as providing an academic collaborator.
+The programme is funded by the Ministry of Science and Culture of Lower Saxony (MWK) and supported by the participating Scottish universities in an accompanying capacity, including logistical and technical support and the provision of an academic staff member.

 The fellowship of up to 1,400 Euro per month is paid for the time each fellow spends abroad at their tandem partner’s institution.
-The funds are designated to provide support to each researcher during their stay abroad, which can be planned and separated into shorter individual stays throughout the duration of the whole fellowship (eight months).
-The grant enables each researcher to spend up to four months at their partner institution.
+The funding is intended to support each researcher during their stay abroad, which can be planned and divided into shorter individual stays throughout the duration of the whole fellowship.

-During the stay, the tandems can intensify their collaboration by working on the joint project, presenting concrete results and, potentially, preparing an application for third-party funding.
+During the stay, the tandems can intensify their collaboration by working on the joint project, presenting concrete results and possibly preparing an application for third party funding.

 ELIGIBILITY